 Dress Appropriately with Minimal Jewelry

 Wearing proper attire facilitates ease of movement, and minimal jewelry makes social workers less of a potential target.
-Placing valuables in the car’s trunk before driving to a client’s home means not attracting attention.
+Placing valuables in a car’s trunk before driving to a client’s home means not attracting attention.

 Be Mindful of Pets